RSSB logo

 The Freight safety data hub provides details on freight related accidents and incidents to inform decision making and improve safety.

-Gauging for Freight Vehicles
+Gauging for freight vehicles

 Gauging of freight vehicles contributes to safe operation.
 Freight gauging checks for sufficient clearance between moving vehicles and infrastructure to help prevent collisions.